sschmid/pw-terminal-password-manager/README.md

 ## Config file

-The suggested location for the `pw` configuration file is `~/.config/pw/pw.conf`.
-`pw` will automatically create this file with default values if it doesn't exist.
+The suggested location for the `pw` configuration file is `$XDG_CONFIG_HOME/pw/pw.conf`, which usually resolves to `~/.config/pw/pw.conf`. `pw` will automatically create this file with default values if it doesn't exist.

 You can specify a different configuration file using the `-c` option: